Arnold-n/P1P2MQTT/README.md

 **Which files to start with?**

-- LICENSE: GPL-v2.0 license for P1P2Serial library and the P1P2\* example programs,
+- LICENSE.md: CC BY-NC-ND4.0 with exceptions for the P1P2Serial library and the P1P2\* example programs,
 - ReleaseNotes.md,
 - P1P2MQTT.md, describes MQTT channels and commands used by P1P2-bridge-esp8266
 - P1P2Monitor-commands.md, describes P1P2Monitor commands and serial protocol used by P1P2Monitor and P1P2MQTT
-- examples/P1P2Monitor: (GPL-licensed) monitor program on Arduino, uses P1P2Serial library.
+- examples/P1P2Monitor: monitor program on Arduino, uses P1P2Serial library.
 Shows data on P1/P2 bus on serial output, and enables writing data from serial input.
 Reading/writing packets of data and CRC-byte generation/verification is supported.
 Supports parameter writing as auxiliary controller, and counter requests
-- examples/P1P2MQTT: (GPL-licensed) program to convert P1P2Monitor's serial output to mqtt and json format
+- examples/P1P2MQTT: program to convert P1P2Monitor's serial output to mqtt and json format
-- P1P2Serial.cpp and P1P2Serial.h: (GPL-licensed) P1P2Serial library, based on AltSoftSerial
+- P1P2Serial.cpp and P1P2Serial.h: P1P2Serial library used by P1P2Monitor
 - doc: documentation of reverse-engineered P1/P2 protocols (please contribute if you have more information)
 - circuits/\*: P1/P2 adapter schematic and pictures of adapter board,
 - examples/P1P2Monitor/usb2console.py: simple python program to copy USB serial output from Arduino to stdout on a Raspberry Pi or other host (for logging and/or processing by P1P2-bridge-ubuntu), and